GDPR - An opportunity for positive change

 You agree with the board member that the business does need a quick win for implementing appropriate security and data protection measures for personal and sensitive data, as 25th May 2018 is not too far off.
-However, you explain that the process can be complex and challenging given the huge amounts of personal data such as email addresses, names, phone numbers, credit card details, and other sensitive information that may be stored across multiple data repositories, either onsite or in the cloud.
+However, you explain that the process can be complex and be challenging given the huge amounts of personal data such as email addresses, names, phone numbers, credit card details, and other sensitive information that may be stored across multiple data repositories, either onsite or in the cloud.

 As the conversation progresses, more board members join the impromptu discussion around the coffee machine.
 You mention that you already have a plan for a “quick win” which will help in mitigating GDPR risk.
 You explain that almost every day we hear or read about losses of personal data, whether it’s a malicious attack or an accidental loss, or emails being compromised.
 You state a well-known fact that 91% of cyberattacks start with a phishing email – something which the board members find unpalatable.
 This is when you mention that it’s no wonder one of the GDPR measures gaining traction with IT managers is implementing appropriate advanced email security protection.

 Now all eyes are focussed on you, and being the IT rockstar that you are, you stress that the business should use GDPR as an opportunity to get a firmer grip on continually evolving email threats.
-You describe how easily it can be done by putting into place measures which include multi-layered threat protection to defend against spear-phishing, ransomware, impersonation and other targeted email attacks.
+You describe how easy it can be done by putting into place measures which include multi-layered threat protection to defend against spear-phishing, ransomware, impersonation and other targeted email attacks.

-Like any “IT rockstar”, you end on a positive note commending the board on their awareness of GDPR and growing cyber security risks.
+Like any “IT rockstar”, you end on a positive note commending the board on their awareness of GDPR and growing cybersecurity risks.
 The new board member should feel confident knowing that, at the very least her concerns around a cyber resilient GDPR strategy are being addressed.

 Get all the latest news, tips and articles delivered right to your inbox